-$$Energy = Average \ Power \times Time = \frac{Counter}{Time} \times Time = Counter \ (9)$$
+$$Energy = Average \ Power \times Time = \frac{Counter}{Time} \times Time = Counter$$ (9)

-For the purpose of calibration, this integration time could be 10 seconds to 20 seconds, to accumulate enough pulses to ensure correct averaging of the frequency.
-In normal operation, the integration time could be reduced to 1 second or 2 seconds, depending, for example, on the required update rate of a display.
-With shorter integration times on the MCU, the amount of energy in each update may still have some small amount of ripple, even under steady load conditions.
+For the purpose of calibration, this integration time can be as long as 10 seconds to 20 seconds to accumulate enough pulses to ensure correct averaging of the frequency.
+In normal operation, the integration time can be reduced to one or two seconds, depending, for example, on the required update rate of a display.
+With shorter integration times on the MCU, the amount of energy in each update can still have some small amount of ripple, even under steady load conditions.
 However, over a minute or more the measured energy has no ripple.